 Be prepared to roll up your sleeves after you snag a spot at an outdoor picnic table.
-If you really love your sandwich, you can buy some roast pork by the pound to take back to your hotel room.
+If you really love your sandwich, you can buy some roast pork by the pound to take back to your hotel room or apartment.

 John’s Roast Pork is located at 14 Snyder Avenue, Philadelphia, PA 19148, USA.